juaigl/esphome-garage-cover-single-control/README.md

 ## TODO

-* Migrate to custom component
+* Migrate to external component
 * Detect if door is stopped at middle when commanded externally
-* Position control